-Wednesday was a very exciting time for one member of the Person High School women’s soccer team.
-Abby Mayer, the senior captain who plays as a forward and striker for the Rockets, signed her letter of intent to play collegiate soccer at North Greenville University (SC) inside the Person High School gymnasium.
+Wednesday afternoon was an exciting time for one member of the Person High School women’s soccer team.
+Abby Mayer, the senior captain who plays forward and striker for the Rockets, signed her letter of intent to play collegiate soccer at North Greenville University (SC) in a ceremony held inside the Person High School gymnasium.

 Mayer’s family members and a few of the Person High School coaches were there to take in the big moment.
 After Mayer signed her letter of intent, she had a couple of minutes to talk about her soccer career.

 “I have been playing soccer since I was five, but I’ve only played seriously since I was 14,” said Mayer.
 “I started very late with extra-competitive soccer.”

 Mayer enjoyed playing soccer so much, she knew that she wanted to expand upon her youth soccer days and play soccer in high school and collegiately.

 “When I played rec soccer, my coaches told me to keep playing in school,” Mayer said.
 “My coaches gave my information to coaches in Mebane, and I went there and played for club.
 Now, I’m with Premier UK Elite,” a popular North Carolina-based youth soccer club that is run by former professional soccer player Andy Thompson.

 Mayer knew that if she wanted to play collegiate soccer, it would be a good idea to play travel soccer in the offseason so that coaches would have more of an opportunity to watch her in game action.
 Mayer did not find out about North Greenville, the school that she will be playing for next year, until halfway through high school.

 “They came and watched me in a tournament at regionals in June 2018,” said Mayer.
 “I went to an ID clinic in July or August.
 And then I went back probably October.
 I went on my official visit in November or December, and right after I went on my official visit there, I went on an official visit to another school.
 It couldn’t even compare, so I knew NGU was for me.”